Skip to content

 functions_string.yaml

-This document file is generated for functions_string.yaml
+This document file is generated for functions_string.yaml.
+The extension URN is extension:io.substrait:functions_string.

 Scalar Functions